-Also of note is Stratum IV, a buried A horizon that developed atop Jaucas sand (Stratum Va) and enriched with traditional Hawaiian and historic cultural material.
+Also of note is Stratum IV, a buried A horizon that developed atop Jaucas sand (Stratum Va) and enriched with cultural material.
 Sparse marine shell midden and charcoal were dispersed throughout the stratum (not collected).
 A red brick fragment was also observed.
-The cultural material observed in Stratum IV indicates pre-Contact to early post-Contact land use.
 The upper boundary of this stratum was truncated by historic development (i.e., graded and filled over) while the lower boundary remains intact.
 Stratum IV is considered a cultural layer based on the presence of cultural material, and has been designated as SIHP # -7580.